u01jmg3/docs/billing.md

 > {note} Be sure to add a [date cast](/docs/{{version}}/eloquent-mutators##date-casting) for the `trial_ends_at` attribute within your billable model's class definition.

-Cashier refers to this type of trial as a "generic trial", since it is not attached to any existing subscription.
+Cashier refers to this type of trial as a "generic trial" since it is not attached to any existing subscription.
 The `onTrial` method on the billable model instance will return `true` if the current date is not past the value of `trial_ends_at`:

     if ($user->onTrial()) {
         // User is within their trial period...